Pranavshanbhag35/Experiment_1/Experiment_6.md

 ## Procedure: -
 1. Design the Circuit as per the circuit in fig circuit 1 and put appropriate values of the resistor and W/L value of MOSFET.
 2. For simulation in LT spice first select DC operating point simulate the circuit find current (I out) compare from Iref and note down in tabular column 1. vary the W/L and analyze the I out.
+3. For the 2nd circuit find the Iout and Iref  make connection set the W/L value analyze the Iout and Vout.
+4.	for the 3rd circuit for Nmos MOSFET make 1:2 current transfer and for Pmos MOSFET make 1:1 current transfer.
 ## Derivation: -
 ![image](https://github.com/user-attachments/assets/c9d3eb17-7d82-417f-831f-709706f4e32c)
 ## Circuit 1: -